HighwayStar/qcmetadataprinter/README.md

 * BLOB means values found in libmmcamera2_mct.so
 * OSS means values from your current cam_intf.h
 * FIXME means fields that different by offset or by size.
-Some BLOB values will be size=0 and big pointer, it means this field not used in blob.
+Some BLOB values will be size=0 and big pointer, it means this field not used in blob (but thats *not* mean you have to remove it from oss HAL).